Dictionary: letter G

 - I had a lot of books I didn't want to keep so I gave them away to a friend.

 - He's very stubborn.
-He won't give in no matter how much you try to persuade
+He won't give in no matter how much you try to persuade him.

-gave in to mounting pro-democracy pressure by announcing the end of the one party state.
+- The president finally gave in to mounting pro-democracy pressure by announcing the end of the one party state.

 - Give out the questionnaires and ask students to complete them.